Idontknow13/Idontknow13/README.md

 # 👋 Hello There!

-Currently a student (in summer break) who is studying more code...*once in a while*.
+Currently a student (actively collegiate) who is studying more code...*more often this time*.

 ## Enjoys

-- 🧹 Learning about clean code,
+- 🧹 Learning about clean code and how to effectively refactor,
-- ✏️ Learning about ways to refactor code,
+- ✏️ Learning about system design,
-- 💭 Pondering about problems I'm having difficulty with,
-- ♻️ Thinking about code architecture and how clean, maintainable software is written, and...
+- ♻️ Thinking about code architecture, and...
 - 🖥️ Coding, most of all!

 ## Programming Languages I've Interacted With/Want To Interact With